Facial Rejuvenation

 What is Facial Rejuvenation?

 Facial rejuvenation is any cosmetic or practical medical procedure that restores the youthful appearance on a person’s face.
 They do this by adjusting or restoring facial symmetry, restoring skin elasticity and appearance, removing wrinkles and unwanted lines, removing “senile spots”, excess fat, restoring the hairline, and making many subtle adjustments, among others.
-Some of the most advanced facial rejuvenation techniques even change the facial bone structure, because of recent discoveries showing better understanding on how aging facial bones can affect a person’s appearance as they age.

 The list of facial rejuvenation procedures has grown since plastic surgery became more widely accepted in society.
 Techniques have been refined and developed, with new methodologies being introduced on a regular basis, ensuring that, as technology in other fields advances, so do the techniques employed by the plastic surgery industry.

-Weather and the elements : Sunlight, constantly changing temperatures, the wind, and pollution in the air can combine to have adverse effects in the aging in a person’s face.
+Weather and the elements: Sunlight, constantly changing temperatures, the wind, and pollution in the air can combine to have adverse effects in the aging in a person’s face.
 UV rays from the sun can easily damage the skin, and contact to the air’s pollution can cause irritations, rashes, and accelerate the look of aging.

-Physiological changes : Changing hormones due to medication and developing or existing medical conditions can contribute to the deterioration of the face’s appearance.
+Physiological changes: Changing hormones due to medication and developing or existing medical conditions can contribute to the deterioration of the face’s appearance.

-Unhealthy lifestyle : Excessive drinking and smoking, unhealthy diets, lack of exercise, and incomplete personal hygiene can all contribute to the effects of the aging process.
+Unhealthy lifestyle: Excessive drinking and smoking, unhealthy diets, lack of exercise, and incomplete personal hygiene can all contribute to the effects of the aging process.

-Genetics : Genes can greatly affect the face’s appearance, and its ability to maintain its youth and vitality.
+Genetics: Genes can greatly affect the face’s appearance, and its ability to maintain its youth and vitality.
 People who have a healthy lifestyle, have proper grooming and hygiene, and take the necessary precautions when going outside, can still find their skins and appearance severely showing signs of aging because of their genes.

 These factors all contribute to the effects of aging on the face, which is why it is very beneficial for people who wish to maintain their youth to undergo any of the multiple facial rejuvenation procedures available today.